Simultaneous Speech Extraction for Multiple Target Speakers under the Meeting Scenarios: Results and Discussions

 \subsection{Results on Alimeeting}

-The results of our proposed SD-MTSS system are shown in Table~\ref{tab:ali}.
+The speech recognition results of our proposed SD-MTSS system are shown in Table~\ref{tab:ASR}.
+Here, we report the average speaker independent CER results on the Eval\_Ali\_far and Test\_Ali\_far subsets of Alimeeting.
+It is important to note that we have adopted Minimum Variance Distortionless Response (MVDR\footnotemark[4]) beamformer on the mixture in advance.
+Due to multi-speaker interference, many insertion errors are generated in recognition of the mixed speech.
+The difference between SpEx+ and our proposed SD-MTSS system is that the SD-MTSS can extract the speech of each speaker simultaneously in one inference and does not need an enrollment wave in advance.
+Compared with the SpEx+ model, the SD-MTSS model achieves a 21.4\% and 18.3\% relative average speaker dependent CER reduction on Eval\_Ali\_far and Test\_Ali\_far subsets of the Alimeeting, respectively.
+Since we only need to evaluate the effectiveness of SD-MTSS model, we did not train the recognition and separation models jointly.
+As far as we know, joint training and fine-tuning with Alimeeting datasets can improve final recognition performance~\cite{yu2022comparative}.
+The results of our proposed SD-MTSS system are shown in Table~\ref{tab:ASR}.
 Since we evaluate the system on the far-field data and use the corresponding close-talking data as the ground truth, the model does not performance well in terms of SDRi and SI-SDRi.
-Nevertheless, from Table~\ref{tab:ali}, we can draw two conclusions: 1) Our proposed multiple target speech separation model surpasses the pre-trained model (SpEx+) with a large margin in terms of SI-SDRi.
+Nevertheless, from Table~\ref{tab:ASR}, we can draw two conclusions: 1) Our proposed multiple target speech separation model surpasses the pre-trained model (SpEx+) with a large margin in terms of SI-SDRi.
 2) Modifying the estimated speech with the TSVAD decision as shown in the Figure~\ref{fig:MTSS} could significantly enhance the system's performance, for this approach somehow solves the non-target speaker residual problem.